guyplusplus/Community-CALayer7-CustomAssertions/README.md

 This product is widely deployed, and probably many developers are willing to share their own work.

+To compile the code, simply drop all these directories inside the SDK at the same level of the TrafficLoggerSample folder.
+Then run the build command.

 ## String Simple Transform

+This assertion allows simple transformation such as:
+* trim
+* to upper case and lower case
+* encore and decode hexadecimal strings in UTF-8 and UTF-16 character sets
-This assertion allows simple transformation such as trim, to upper case, to lower case.
-It includes also capability to encode and decode JSON and XML strings.
+* encode and decode JSON and XML strings

-It has been built so that it is easy expandable without the need of the Custom Assertion SDK.
-The transforms package is independant and can be compiled without the SDK.
+It has been designed to supported easy addition of a new type without the need of the Custom Assertion SDK.
+The 'transforms' package is independent and can be compiled without the SDK.